Where are we?

 Missio Madison is a cohort training experience for local missional practitioners.
 We exist to provide a community in which followers of Jesus can collaboratively exegete our place--Madison--and discern God's call into fresh forms of Christian community and mission.
 Our vision is to cultivate a community of local ecumenical kinship, discernment and collaboration.

-The 2020-2021 Missio Madison cohort will gather monthly for on the second Friday (noon-4pm) from September to April for training and conversation.
-Participants will also meet monthly with a team coach and two other fellows to lean in to their growing edges.
+The 2020-2021 Missio Madison cohort will gather monthly on the second Friday (noon-4pm) from September to April for training and conversation.
+Participants will also meet monthly with a team coach and other fellows to lean in to their growing edges.
+Altogether, including reading a book and regular experiments, fellows will invest 10-15 hours per month into this experience.
 In October and March, the cohort will experience overnight retreats for renewal and discernment.

 Missio Madison fellows:

 cultivate sustaining friendships among peers in local ministry and mission

 build relationships with coaches and context experts